Frederick C. Alderdice: Prime Minister (1932–1934)

 The Alderdice government was unable to deal with the economic crisis and proposed a partial default on the dominion's debts.
 Britain and Canada (whose currency was shared by Newfoundland) agreed to give the dominion financial aid in exchange for the creation of an Imperial Royal Commission to investigate the dominion's future.
 The Commission recommended the suspension of responsible government and the institution of an appointed Commission of Government to rule the dominion.

 Alderdice was pressured by the British to accept the recommendations without calling a new election or submitting the proposals to a referendum.
 Alderdice agreed and, at the end of 1933, the legislature voted to accept the recommendations and voted itself out of existence.

 Commission of Government (1934–1936)

 Alderdice was appointed to the Commission of Government when it was established in February 1934 and served as Commissioner for Home Affairs and Education in the new Commission of Government as well as Vice-Chairman until his death in 1936.

+Death and state funeral

+Alderdice died very suddenly on February 26, 1936, from a paralytic stroke.
+Alderdice's funeral was attended by thousands, esteemed members of societies, and other commission members.
+The procession started at his home on Rennie Mill Road and ended at St. Thomas' Church.